Kelly Hu: Modelling

 Hu modeled in Japan and Italy and became well known in the latter as the star of a series of television advertisements for Philadelphia brand cream cheese, playing a young Japanese college student named Kaori.

 Hu won the title of Miss Hawaii USA in 1993, becoming the first former Miss Teen USA to win a Miss USA state title.
-In the 1993 Miss USA pageant, held in Wichita, Kansas, Hu entered the top ten in second place, after winning the preliminary interview competition and placing second and third, respectively, in swimsuit and evening gown.
-She then made the top six, ranked second, winning the top ten evening gown competition and placing second in swimsuit.
+In the 1993 Miss USA pageant, held in Wichita, Kansas, Hu entered the top ten in second place, after winning the preliminary interview competition and placing second in swimsuit and third in evening gown.
+She then made the top six, ranked second, winning the top-ten evening gown competition and placing second in swimsuit.
 She was eliminated in fourth place after the judges' questions, just 2/100 of a point from the final three.